 The Department awards educational, cultural exchange, and refugee assistance grants to various individuals, universities, and non-profit organizations.
 Budgetary obligations are recorded when grants are awarded.
-Grant funds are disbursed in two ways: grantees draw funds commensurate with their immediate cash needs via HHS' Payments Management System; or grantees submit invoices.
-In both cases, the expense is recorded upon disbursement.
+Grant funds are disbursed in two ways: grantees draw funds commensurate with their immediate cash needs via HHS’ Payment Management System; or grantees request reimbursement for their expenditures.

 Accounts payable represent the amounts accrued for contracts for goods and services received but unpaid at the end of the fiscal year and unreimbursed grant expenditures.
 In addition to accounts payables recorded through normal business activities, unbilled payables are estimated based on historical data.

 Annual leave is accrued as it is earned by Department employees, and the accrual is reduced as leave is taken.
 Throughout the year, the balance in the accrued annual leave liability account is adjusted to reflect current pay rates.
 The amount of the adjustment is recorded as an expense.
 Current or prior year appropriations are not available to fund annual leave earned but not taken.
 Funding occurs in the year the leave is taken and payment is made.
 Sick leave and other types of non-vested leave are expensed as taken.